QuothingRaven/Discord-Price-Bot/README.md

 ## Running the bot

-In the project directory, run `node src/main.js` to start the bot.
+In the project directory, run `python bot.py` to start the bot.
 It will log in to Discord and start updating its nickname according to the fetched price data.

 ## License